 Forcing homeowners to use “company-approved” contractors who do the work for a fraction of what its worth.

 Over-depreciating damaged building materials or personal property items to reduce the claim payout.

 In this guide, you will learn how we help our clients maximize their freeze damage claims so they can get paid what they deserve.

 - Hire a knowledgeable insurance restoration estimator or builder to prepare an Xactimate estimate of the damages to your home or business that can be presented to the insurance company.
 When the estimate is prepared, request an electrical check if any of the circuits in your home were touched by water.
 This means any electrical outlets, light fixtures, appliances.
 If any HVAC equipment such as a boiler or furnace were affected by water, request an allowance for an inspection to determine if any damage is present.

-- Hire a reputable water damage restoration company to mitigation your water damages.
+- Hire a reputable water damage restoration company to mitigate your water damages.
 The insurer will pay them directly if you have coverage.
 If you don’t have coverage the restoration company will likely work with you on their fee.

 - If many personal property items sustained damaged during the loss, hire a contents inventory specialist to itemize and appraise your damaged personal property.

 - Don’t allow the insurance company to take an unjustifiable amount of depreciation from your settlement check(s).
 Adjusters use arbitrary methods to determine depreciation.
 Make sure the amount of depreciation taken is fair and based on sound reasoning.